ZarnackGroup/racoon_clip/docs/tutorial.rst

   --genome-fasta "<path/to/genome.fasta>" \
   --read-length 75

-For the other minimal examples you would use "eCLIP" or "eCLIP_ENCODE" as experiment_type.
+For the other minimal examples, you would use "eCLIP" or "eCLIP_ENCODE" as experiment_type.

 .. code:: bash